 Gokyo Ri Renjola Pass Trek Overview The trek to Gokyo Ri is better known for trekking to one of the highest settlements in the world.
 Better known as ‘Gokyo peak’ at 5357 meters, the peak lies at the west side of the Ngozumba glacier, the largest glacier of the...Read More

 Do you wish to stumble across Yeti?
 The legends of Yeti are connected with Rolwaling and Tashilaptsa pass trek, whether you will come across Yeti is unknown; but you will definitely love seeing places that connects to existence of Yeti.
 The trek to Tashi Lapta pass follows through the moderately steep dug...Read More

 Mani Rimdu Festival Trek, the most important festival of the Sherpa’s’, held during the tenth lunar month of the Tibetan calendar.
 It is a ten-day festival celebrated with nonstop prayers, followed with ritual dances by masked monks with public blessing offered by holiest lama Rinpoche that falls...Read More

-Gokyo Ri trekking, the largest glacier of the Himalayas peak at 5357 meters is located on the west side of the Ngozumpa glacier.
+gokyo ri trek route, the largest glacier of the Himalayas peak at 5357 meters is located on the west side of the Ngozumpa glacier.
 Gokyo at the base of Gokyo Ri, is a small hamlet of a few stone houses and one of the highest settlements in the world.
-This fairly popular trekking route...Read More
+This fairly popular...Read More

 Almost everyone has the trek to the ‘Everest Region’ in their bucket list, however not everyone can fulfill their dreams due to the shorter vacations or the unhealthy conditions.
 Specially keeping those groups of people in consideration, we at Skyline Treks and Expedition have designed...Read More